Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Building a Battery.md

 **Build batteries from fruit and coins** - How does electricity work?
 Find out by building your own battery!

-Last initially checked on 2024-12-16 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on 2024-12-16 by Isobel Gilham (ig419@cam.ac.uk).
+Last initially checked on 2025-11-29 by Siena Ootes (sjo57@cam.ac.uk) and double-checked on ... by ...

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->